 We bring you the AMIBA Blogs and news from around the world as it pertains to local business and growing our local economies.

-The Local Leaders Roundtable met on February 11 for Local Hive: What’s succeeding and what...
+The Local Leaders Roundtable met on April 8 for What’s New at AMIBA: New Resources Resources are...

 Industry News Feed

 Devastation for American small businesses.
 Federal relief funds ran out almost instantaneously.
 More may be on the way, but what can be done to save small business?